OSCOLA Guidelines

 Animal Welfare Board of India v A Nagaraja (n 9).

-When citing working papers, include the author’s name, the title of the paper in single quotation marks followed by ‘working paper’, the name of the institution or series, and the year.
+When citing working papers, include the author’s name and the title of the paper in single quotation marks followed by ‘working paper’, the year, and the name of the institution or series.
 If available online, include the URL and the date accessed.

 Example: